 --Preemption.
 A preemption defense involves a claim that federal authority bars (preempts) state regulation such as state regulation of gases which cause climate change.
 See Connecticut v.
 American Electric Power Company, Inc. above.
 For cases holding that the Clean Air Act preempts state nuisance claims see, e.g., U.S. v.
-Eme Homer City Generation; 100 North Carolina, ex rel.
+Eme Homer City Generation; North Carolina, ex rel.
 Cooper v.
 Tennessee Valley Authority.
-101

--- There has been inadequate proof of causation.
-Governments may be able to defend themselves in some climate- related flood cases by arguing that landowners have not provided adequate proof or causation between the government acts and increased flood problems.
+--There has been inadequate proof of causation.
+Governments may be able to defend themselves in some climate-related flood cases by arguing that landowners have not provided adequate proof or causation between the government acts and increased flood problems.
 The plaintiff has the burden of proving that government acts were the cause of the alleged damages.
 Proof of causation is a factual issue and one not easily met when there are many possible causes for increasing flood damages.
 See, e.g., Village of Kivalina v.
-Exxonmobil Corporation 102.
+Exxonmobil Corporation.
 However, the U.S. Supreme Court concluded in Massachusetts v.
-EPA103 that the impacts of climate change, while "widely shared", did not minimize the state of Massachusetts's interest in the outcome of the litigation and the state had standing to challenge the failure of EPA to adopt regulations for greenhouse gases.
+EPA that the impacts of climate change, while "widely shared", did not minimize the state of Massachusetts's interest in the outcome of the litigation and the state had standing to challenge the failure of EPA to adopt regulations for greenhouse gases.
 The Supreme Court in this case recognized the causal relationship between global warming and damages.
-Recognition by the Supreme Court of this causal relationship should help plaintiffs in future suits establish the relationship between global warming and a variety of damages in more specific contexts.
+Recognition by the Supreme Court of this causal relationship should help plaintiffs in future suits establish the relationship between global warming and avariety of damages in more specific contexts.
 As a California court observed in a landslide case, a public entity may be liable for natural-hazard related injuries "even if its project was only one of several 'substantial' concurring causes of damage."
-104

 In some instances, particularly where an ultrahazardous activity such as a dam has caused the damage, the plaintiff may be aided by the doctrine of res ipsa loquitor (the event speaks for itself).
 See Annot., Res Ipsa Loquitor as Applicable in Actions for Damage to Property by the Overflow or Escape of Water, 61 A.L.R.3d 186 (1975) also 11 A.L.R.2d 1179 (1950).
 Short of strict liability, a North Carolina court in Bowling v.
-City of Oxford 105 held that evidence that the city knew of a leak in a water supply dam created a prima facie case of negligence.
+City of Oxford held that evidence that the city knew of a leak in a water supply dam created a prima facie case of negligence.
 This, however, did not relieve the injured party from the burden of proving negligence.
-The court held that res ipsa merely makes a "prima facie case of injury by negligence so as to place upon the defendant the burden of going forward with evidence to explain the occurrence."
-106 However, some courts have refused to apply the res ipsa loquitor presumption to flooding because the landowner did not have "exclusive control" over the instrumentalities (the flooding) that caused an injury.
-107
+The court held that res ipsa merely makes a "prima facie case of injury by negligence so as to place upon the

-100823 F. Supp.2d 274 (2011).
-101615 F.3d 291 (4th Cir.
+&lt;sup>100823 F. Supp.2d 274 (2011).

+&lt;sup>101615 F.3d 291 (4th Cir.
 2010).

-102663 F. Supp.2d 863 (N.D.Cal.
-2009)
+&lt;sup>102663 F. Supp.2d 863 (N.D.Cal.
+2009).

-103Mass. v.
+&lt;sup>103Mass. v.
 EPA, 549 U.S. 497 (S.Ct.
 2007).
-It is to be noted that the Court faced intertwined causation and standing
+It is to be noted that the Court faced intertwined causation and standing issues.

-104See Souza v.
+&lt;sup>104See Souza v.
 Silver Development Co., 164 Cal.
 App.
 3rd 165, 171 (Cal.
 1985), 210 Cal.
 Rptr.
 146 (Calif., 1985).

-105148 S.E.2d 624 (N.C., 1966).
+&lt;sup>105148 S.E.2d 624 (N.C., 1966).